 “Teachers are leaving the classrooms in droves all across the state and enrollment in teacher education programs is plummeting.
 We have a teacher exodus problem.

-Our elected officials will use this as evidence of a “teacher shortage” and then bitch to lower standards to let any jackass teach.
+Our elected officials will use this as evidence of a “teacher shortage” and then lower standards and allow a warm body approach to classroom staffing.